 The employee's supervisor will arrange alternate job duties, if available.
 If alternate job duties are not available, the supervisor will counsel the employee about other options, including sick leave and family leave.

-5.1 Pregnant Workers (Radiation Safety User Guide)
+5.1 Pregnant Workers (Radiation Safety Policies)